-How do I apply for LIHEAP?
+How do I apply for energy assistance?

 You can apply for LIHEAP starting October 1 if your household includes someone over 60 or someone with a disability.
 All other households that qualify can apply starting November 1, and applications are accepted until April 30.
-The LIHEAP application period is closed but will resume in October.

 MICA serves families in Hardin, Marshall, Tama, Poweshiek, and Story counties.

 Having your most recent heating and electric bills, and social security cards and proof of income for all household members will make your application easier.

 You will be notified of a decision within 30 days.

 Questions?
 Email our staff directly at firstname.lastname@example.org.